 EFAA was founded in 1918 as the Social Service Bureau, and was incorporated in 1961 under the laws of the State of Colorado.
 Funding for EFAA is primarily obtained through charitable contributions from interested parties.
-EFAA serves Boulder county and has four major types of programs: basic needs, emergency shelter, transitional housing, and a children's program.
+EFAA serves Boulder county and has four major types of programs: basic needs, short-term housing, transitional housing, and a children's program.